Impacts of Loudoun’s Data Center Industry

 - Data center developers are willing to pay high prices for land, which has made it difficult for other businesses to locate in the area.

-- Noise pollution is a problem when siting centers near residential areas or sensitive wildlife.
+- Noise and air pollution are a problem when siting centers near residential areas or sensitive wildlife.

 Greening Data Centers